 Please note that before applying for a UH-funded doctoral candidate position the applicant is required to find an appropriate research group and supervisor.
 Applicants are expected to contact prospective supervisors independently and agree on the details of the thesis project before applying for the UH-funded doctoral candidate position.

-Doctoral candidates pursuing specialist training in medicine or dentistry and applying for 6-month positions are expected to supplement the application with the Letter of Commitment indicating how the doctoral training period will be integrated with clinical work.
-Collect the requested information and signatures, scan and attach the letter as a pdf file to your Aava application before September 7, 2021 at 23.59 EEST.
+Doctoral candidates pursuing specialist training in medicine or dentistry and applying for 6-month positions are expected to supplement the application with the Letter of Commitment** indicating how the doctoral training period will be integrated with clinical work.
+Collect the requested information and signatures, scan and attach the letter as a pdf file to your application before 16th of September 2022 at 23.59 EEST.